theWinterDojer/BaseClean/README.md

 ## 🌐 Access BaseClean

-**BaseClean is a hosted Web3 application.** Simply visit the live app to start cleaning your wallet - no installation required!
+**BaseClean is a hosted Web3 application.** Visit [baseclean.io](https://baseclean.io) to start cleaning your wallet - no installation required!

 ### Tech Stack
 - **Framework**: Next.js 15.3.2 with TypeScript